Cray-HPE/docs-csm/operations/boot_orchestration/Manage_a_Session_Template.md

   }
 ```

-### Create a Session Template with a Bash Script
+### Create with a Bash script

 A BOS session template can also be generated with a shell script, which directly uses the BOS API.
 The following is an example script for creating a session template.
 The `get_token` function retrieves a token that validates the request to the API gateway.
 The values in the body section of the script can be customized when creating a new session template.

 ```bash
 #!/bin/bash